A1esandr/tictactoe/testcases.md

 Show welcome message for new game after game over

 Start new game if user confirm new game after game over

+Computer bets first if player bet first in previous game

+If player will win in next bet by bet last field in row bet to this field

+If player will win in next bet by bet last field in diagonal bet to this field